AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SymbolInstance-symbolId"></a>

 ### symbolInstance.symbolId : <code>string</code>
-An identifier unique within this document that is shared by all instances of the same Symbol.
+An identifier unique within this document that is shared by all instances of the same component.

 **Kind**: instance property of [<code>SymbolInstance</code>](#SymbolInstance) **Read only**: true